How to hire an Accountant: Your finance recruitment guide 🤝

 These types of Accountants analyse financial evidence and accounting techniques to detect fraud and suspicious activity.

-As part of our complete banking and finance recruitment services, we can help you find forensic accountants.
+As part of our complete finance recruitment services, we can help you find forensic accountants.

 We’ll work closely with you to design a hiring plan that suits your business’ unique goals.

 You’ll be helped in deciding on the type of finance role to hire for and the number of vacancies to recruit for, ultimately working towards your short-term and long-term business goals.

 A crucial step when hiring an Accountant is first knowing what makes a good Accountant and the key qualities to look for in potential candidates.